Beatrice Fang: Personal life

 Fang met with her boyfriend Yang Ming-wei in 2014 during the shooting of Dear Mom.
-In April 2015 Fang was engaged to Yang and in August 2015 she delivered her first baby.
+In April 2015, Fang was engaged to Yang and in August 2015 she delivered her first baby.
 On 13 January 2016, Fang married Yang.
 In June 2017, Fang announced her second child pregnancy.

+On August 10, 2026, Bang and her husband, Yang Mingwei, announced that they had divorced by mutual agreement.
+Bang stated that they had decided to end their marriage after lengthy discussions and careful consideration.
+She expressed gratitude for the 11 years they had spent supporting and caring for each other, and said that they would remain a family despite no longer being romantic partners.